OISF/suricata/doc/userguide/upgrade.rst

 ~~~~~~~~~~~~~

 - ``dnp3`` has reduced the maximum number of open transactions from
-  500 down to 32, and the maximum number of points per message from
+  500 down to 32, the maximum number of points per message from
+  unbounded to 16384, and the maximum number of objects per message
-  unbounded to 16384.
-Configuration options, ``max-tx`` and
+  from unbounded to 2048.
+Configuration options, ``max-tx``,
-  ``max-points`` have been added for users who may need to change
+  ``max-points``, and ``max-objects`` have been added for users who
-  these defaults.
+  may need to change these defaults.

 Upgrading to 8.0.2
 ------------------